 In June 2013, Thomas was awarded the American Immigration Lawyers Association’s highest honor, the Edith Lowenstein Award for Excellence in Advancing the Practice of Immigration Law.

 Thomas focuses his practice on litigation before the federal courts, immigration courts, and Board of Immigration Appeals as well as representation of clients before the Department of Homeland Security and U.S. consulates abroad.
 Mr. Ragland is a seasoned litigator known for handling complex matters for both individual and corporate clients.
-He has specific experience in appellate litigation, defense against removal, immigration consequences of criminal convictions, asylum, waivers of inadmissibility, citizenship and permanent residence, complex consular matters, and defense against terrorism- and security-related bars to admission.
+He has specific experience in district court and appellate litigation, defense against removal, immigration consequences of criminal convictions, asylum, waivers of inadmissibility, citizenship and permanent residence, complex consular matters, post-conviction relief in federal court, and defense against terrorism- and security-related bars to admission.
 He has been recognized by The Washington Post as one of “Washington, D.C.’s Best Lawyers” and was named by Washingtonian Magazine as one of “Washington’s Top Lawyers.”
-He has also been listed in Chambers International , Super Lawyers, and The International Who’s Who of Corporate Immigration Lawyers.
+He is ranked by Chambers USA, and is listed in Best Lawyers in America, Super Lawyers, and The International Who’s Who of Corporate Immigration Lawyers.

 Thomas is an Adjunct Associate Professor of Law at the American University’s Washington College of Law.
 He is the former Chair of the Federal Court Litigation Section, American Immigration Lawyers Association (AILA), and remains a member of the Section’s steering committee.
 He has also served on AILA’s Access to Counsel Committee, on the Board of Advisors of the American Immigration Council’s Legal Action Center, and on the Advisory Board of the Muslim Legal Fund of America.
 He is a frequent writer and speaker on immigration issues.